FAV-SmartGlasses/Documentation/README.md

 1. Create a new script with class extending `FreeResizePage` or `FixedAspectPage` from `page_base.py`
 2. Implement the methods
 3. Register the app in the `menu.py` script
-4. Now just add the functionality and our [elements](https://github.com/FAV-SmartGlasses/Documentation/blob/main/Docs.md)
+4. Now just add the functionality and elements from `gui.elements`